May 7, 2026

 • Bring customer context into the place where decisions are already being made

-This is the promise behind a strong Slack crm integration.
+This is the promise behind a strong Slack CRM integration.
 It is not about replacing the CRM.
 It is about making CRM information easier to use across teams.

 Where Slack Falls Short